omanshardt/js-event-handling-patterns/README.md

 		businessLogic();
 	});

-So in this case the listener function – what is the in place defined anonymous function – is called on the event catching element, so the `this` keyword refers to the element where the listener is registered.
-In addition we have access to the event object via the first and only argument that is passed in.
-That's why we normally declare an `e` or `event` argument to access this event object in a convenient way.
+In this case the listener function – what is the in place defined anonymous function – is called on the event catching element, so the `this` keyword within this function refers to the element where the listener is registered, just as in the previous example.
+In addition we have access to the event object via the first argument that is passed in.
+That's why we normally declare an `e` or `event` parameter to access this event object in a convenient way.
 The business logic function in contrast is executed on the window object and it does not know anything about the event object as it is not passed in.
-To fix this we can pass in the event object as an argument and set the event-catching element as the base object for the execution of the business logic function.
-This is done with the following line
+To fix this we can pass in the event object as an argument and set the event-catching element as the base object for the execution of the business logic function by using the `call()`-method that is available on functions.

 	businessLogic.call(this, e);

-So the complete example looks like this:
+The complete example looks like this:

 	function businessLogic(e) {
 		console.log('I was clicked');